monlasan/Saasvite/README.md

 ## 🤝 Contributing & Community

 You can contribute in a number of ways.
 If you have questions or would like to discuss the future development of SaasVite, please join us on [JSBenin discord server](https://discord.gg/QedpWgYK) or create a GitHub issue.
 It's always a good idea to chat with us before embarking on a big pull request to ensure your developments align with the goals of the project.
 You call also contact this person: [@monlasan](https://twitter.com/monla_san).

+## 🧾 License

+Saasvite is licensed under the MIT License.